Edward Stirling (playwright): Writing

-In 1881 he published a memoir: Old Drury Lane — Fifty Years' Recollections in 2 volumes, which at least one critic enjoyed but another found worthless as a history.
+In 1881 he published a memoir: Old Drury Lane – Fifty Years' Recollections in 2 volumes, which at least one critic enjoyed but another found worthless as a history.

 Marriage

-Stirling married the actress Miss Fanny Clifton (29 July 1913 or July 1816 – December 1895) in 1832.
-Born Mary Ann Hehl, she was a daughter of Captain Hehl, a military secretary at the War Office.
+Stirling married the actress Miss Fanny Clifton (1815-1895) in 1832 Born Mary Ann Hehl, she was a daughter of Captain Hehl, a military secretary at the War Office.

 Her career blossomed when she took Helen Faucit's part in the role of Clara in Lytton’s play Money.
 Their daughter, Miss Fanny Stirling, made her appearance on the stage about 1860, and gained some reputation as an actress.
 (Elsewhere her name is given as Pamela Stirling.)

 Mrs. Stirling retired from the stage in 1886, her last appearance being at The Lyceum as Martha in Faust in 1890.

 In 1894, six weeks after Stirling's death, she married Lieut-Colonel Sir Charles Hutton Gregory, a well-known civil and military engineer.
 She was 79 years of age and he was 78.
 The wedding was covered sympathetically by all the newspapers, whereas Stirling's death received no mention at the time, and later only in reference to this marriage, and in the most unflattering terms.